Sarah sits before me with tears in her eyes. “I feel like something is wrong with me. I’m degenerating, and I don’t know what to do.”

 “Your body has grown and maintains all of this… for you.
 For you, Sarah.
-She is infinitely wise.
-She loves you and is devoted to you.
-She knows no regret, no resentment or anger.
+She is infinitely wise; loves you and is devoted to you.
+Your body knows no regret, no resentment or anger.
 She is only capable of love for you.
-She is yours alone.
+Your body is yours alone.
 She exists only to serve you.
 That is her only mission.

 “She has been patiently awaiting this moment that you would recognize her.
 She has been longing to communicate with you for a long, long time now.
 Can you sense that?”

 “Good.
 Take whatever time you would like and be with her.
 Ask and listen… with your heart.
 Not your mind, your heart.
 I’ll be here when you are through.”